Cache API for Static Assets: Production-Grade Offline Delivery

 Before implementing, review Browser Storage Fundamentals & Quotas to understand how browsers partition storage origins and enforce eviction thresholds.
 The Cache API’s behavior diverges significantly across rendering engines:

 - Safari (WebKit): Aggressively evicts background tab caches using strict LRU policies.
-If a PWA remains in the background for >14 days, Safari may purge the entire cache.
+If a PWA remains in the background for more than 7 days without the user visiting, Safari may purge the entire cache.
 Critical route assets must be backed by an IndexedDB manifest for guaranteed recovery.

 - Firefox (Gecko): Enforces strict atomicity on

 cache.addAll().
 A single404, CORS violation, or quota breach aborts the entire batch operation.
-Always validate asset availability and use individualcache.put()calls. - Chromium (Blink): Requires Background Sync API integration to defer cache population on flaky mobile networks.
-Without
+Always validate asset availability and use individualcache.put()calls for resilience. - Chromium (Blink): Generally the most permissive; dynamically allocates quota up to ~60% of available disk space.
+Still requires explicit error handling for quota boundaries on constrained devices.

 Quota awareness must be baked into the caching lifecycle.
 Use navigator.storage.estimate() to proactively gauge available space before populating caches: